 With Welltory, you can measure your heart rate variability using your smartphone camera and flash, heart rate monitor, or Apple Watch.
-The results will give you an objective picture of how your body is doing at the moment, and our algorithm will translate your heart rate variability data into easy-to-understand scores of Productivity, Energy, and Stress.
+The results will give you an objective picture of how your body is doing at the moment, and our algorithm will translate your heart rate variability data into easy-to-understand scores of Stress, Energy, and Health.

 Whether you take measurements regularly or have just started with the app, you probably have some questions.
 This article provides answers to the most frequent ones.